How To Get Started Investing In Rental Property With Little Income And No Experience

 It might even be that you cannot afford to invest near to your current postcode, so have no option but to consider further afield.

-There are tools to help you find great areas to invest, we’ve written a whole blog on the subject here but nothing can take the place of putting the hours in to research.
+There are tools to help you find great areas to invest, but nothing can take the place of putting the hours in to research.
 If you’re thinking of investing in an area you need to know the likely rental yields, as well as what type of tenants you are likely to attract.

 Who is the main employer in the town?
 What would happen if a major employer pulled out, could the bottom fall straight out the rental market?